nibr1609/zenline_hackathon/README.md

 # Zenline Competitor Discovery

-**Built by Niklas Britz, Leander Diaz-Bone, and Tilman Otto** for the Zenline AI Hackathon.
+**Built by Niklas Britz, Leander Diaz-Bone, and Tilman Otto** for the Antrophic Hackathon 2026 in Zurich.

 ---

-# LINK:
+# Link:

 https://protected-beliefs-governmental-path.trycloudflare.com